 Consider transitioning some of your daily reading to listening.
 There are numerous ways to utilize audio for books, newspapers, and computers.

-Listen to this article with the ReadSpeaker button on the top right side of this page.
+Listen to this article with the ReadSpeaker button, located in the top-right corner of this page.

 Set up online banking and eliminate the arduous monthly hell of writing check and balancing accounts on paper.
 Your balance updates automatically online and your bills are paid with the press of a button.
 No envelopes, no stamps, no mailbox.